elifcansuyildiz/elifcansuyildiz/README.md

 ### [Stereo Depth Estimation](https://github.com/elifcansuyildiz/StereoDepthEstimation)

 Implemented PSMNet and GC-Net models using PyTorch Deep Learning Framework.
-The models have been trained on Driving Dataset, Monkaa Dataset, Flyingthings3d Dataset, tested on Kitti Dataset.
+The models have been trained on Driving Dataset, Monkaa Dataset, Flyingthings3D Dataset, tested on Kitti Dataset.
 To attain the highest result, different ideas have been tried and hyperparameter tuning has been carried out in a variety of experiments.

 ### [Computer Vision Projects](https://github.com/elifcansuyildiz/ComputerVisionProjects)

 This repository consists of 4 projects:

-1. Linear Regression and Classification on x data
+1. Regression and Classification
-2. Decision Forest on y data
+2. Decision Forest for Segmentation
 3. Convolutional Neural Networks
+3. Object Classification
-4. Segmentation with KMeans
+4. Segmentation with k-Means

 ### [Deep Learning Projects](https://github.com/elifcansuyildiz/DeepLearningProjects)

 This repository contains the following projects:

-1. Digit Classification
+1. Digit Classification on MNIST
-2. Logistic Regression
+2. Logistic Regression on CIFAR10
 3. CNNs on SVHN

 ### [Machine Learning Notebooks](https://github.com/elifcansuyildiz/MachineLearningNotebooks)